-While ibogaine treatment brings hope and poses the potential for treating opioid addiction, a lot remains to be proven.
+While ibogaine treatment brings hope and poses the potential for treating opioid addiction and drug abuse, a lot remains to be proven.
 If you are seeking help for opioid addiction, it’s best to start with evidence-based therapies.
-Most treatment programs for opioid follow this process:
+Most treatment programs for opioids follow this process:

-- Medical detox: This is best to do under the supervision of a medical professional at a treatment center who can help assess any complications during the detox process.
+- Medical detox: It is best for people to detox under the supervision of a medical professional at a treatment center who can help assess any complications during the detox process.

 - Behavioral therapy: Addiction therapy often includes cognitive-behavioral therapy to address the core of addiction and any underlying conditions that might trigger the addiction.